eminorhan/video-models/README.md

 # A menagerie of video models trained on various video datasets

+<span style="color:red">**Update (Oct 3, 2024):**</span> All models are updated.
+We trained the models with a larger batch size and for much longer.
+This resulted in substantial improvements in downstream evaluations.
+Please see the updated arxiv preprint below for the new evaluation results.
+If you downloaded any of the models here before Oct 3, 2024, please re-download them from this repository again for much improved versions.

 This is a stand-alone repository to facilitate the use of all video models I have trained so far.
 The models are all hosted on [this Huggingface repository](https://huggingface.co/eminorhan/video-models).
 For a detailed description of the models available in this repository and their capabilities, please see the following paper:

 Orhan AE, Wang W, Wang AN, Ren M, Lake BM (2024) [Self-supervised learning of video representations from a child's perspective.](https://arxiv.org/abs/2402.00300) *CogSci 2024* (oral).